stat545ubc-2024/shinyApp_vancouver_trees/README.md

    devtools::install_github("UBC-MDS/datateachr")

 3. **Run:**
-   Open the app.R file in RStudio and click "Run App" to launch the application.
+   Open the `vancouver_tree_table` folder at the top of the repository, then open `app.R` file in RStudio and click "Run App" to launch the application.